Weekend at Bernie's: Plot

 After the party, a drunken Tina arrives at the house and demands that the pair direct her to Bernie.
 However, she also fails to realize the situation and has sex with his corpse.
 One of Vito's mobsters witnesses this and, mistakenly thinking Bernie's assassination failed, notifies Vito, who sends Paulie back.

 The following day, Richard is appalled to discover Larry wearing Bernie's Rolex, and furthering the illusion by puppeteering Bernie's limbs.
 He attempts to call the police but activates the phone message detailing Bernie's plot against them instead.
 Unaware of how Bernie died, they mistakenly believe they are still the targets of a mob hit and, as Bernie had said not to kill them while he was in the area, decide to use Bernie's corpse as a shield.
 All of their attempts to leave the island are thwarted, as they repeatedly misplace and recover Bernie's body, and eventually are forced to return to Bernie's home.
 Meanwhile, while they are not looking, Paulie makes numerous other assassination attempts and grows unhinged at his repeated "failures".

 Gwen, who has been trying to talk to Bernie, observes Larry and Richard with the body, thus forcing them to reveal his death to her.
 Paulie then arrives and repeatedly shoots the corpse before turning his attention to Larry, Richard, and Gwen.
 Chasing after them, Paulie corners Larry, who subdues him.

 The police arrive and arrest Paulie, taking him away in a straitjacket as he continues to insist Bernie is still alive.
 Gwen invites Richard to stay with her family for the week while Larry decides to go home to give them space.
 Bernie's body is loaded into an ambulance.
 However, the gurney rolls away and topples off the boardwalk, dumping the body onto the beach right behind the three, who run away in terror.
-Afterwards, a young boy who had buried the body in the sand earlier, comes along and starts burying it again.
+Afterwards, a young boy who had buried the body in the sand earlier comes along and starts burying it again.

 Production

 Jon Cryer was originally cast in the film, but was replaced by Andrew McCarthy.
+The film was originally titled Heat Wave and was then retitled Hot and Cold.
 Shooting took place in New York City in August 1988.
 The Hamptons scenes were filmed at Bald Head Island, North Carolina, Bernie's house was filmed at Fort Fisher, North Carolina, and the ferry scenes were filmed at Wrightsville Beach, North Carolina.